espressif/esp-idf/docs/documenting-code.rst

 Go one extra mile
 -----------------

-There are are couple of tips how you can make your documentation even better and more useful to the reader.
+There are couple of tips how you can make your documentation even better and more useful to the reader.

 Add code snippets to illustrate implementation.
 To do so, enclose the snippet using ``@code{c}`` and ``@endcode`` commands.